rust-lang/book/src/ch10-02-traits.md

 programs called *coherence*, and more specifically the *orphan rule*, so named because the parent type is not present.
 This rule ensures that other people’s code can’t break your code and vice versa.
-Without the rule, two crates could implement the same trait for the same type, and Rust wouldn’t know which implementation to use.
+Without the rule, two crates could implement the same trait differently for the same type, and Rust wouldn’t know which implementation to use.

 ### Default Implementations